gravitational/teleport/docs/5.0/config-reference.md

     - key_file: /etc/letsencrypt/live/*.teleport.example.com/privkey.pem
       cert_file: /etc/letsencrypt/live/*.teleport.example.com/fullchain.pem

-    # This section configures the Kubernetes proxy service
-    kubernetes:
-        # Turns 'kubernetes' proxy on.
-Default is 'no'
-        enabled: yes

-        # Kubernetes proxy listen address.
-        listen_addr: 0.0.0.0:3026

-        # The DNS name of the Kubernetes proxy server that is accessible by cluster clients.
-        # If running multiple proxies behind  a load balancer, this name must point to the
-        # load balancer.
-        public_addr: ['kube.example.com:3026']

-        # This setting is not required if the Teleport proxy service is
-        # deployed inside a Kubernetes cluster.
-Otherwise, Teleport proxy
-        # will use the credentials from this file:
-        kubeconfig_file: /path/to/kube/config

 # This section configures the 'application service'
 app_service:
     # Turns 'app' role on.
 Default is 'no'